 - erectile dysfunction

-- a reduction in libido (sex drive)
+- low libido (sex drive)

 - decreased volume of ejaculate